mnieber/gen/docs/developers-manual.rst

 Below, we will explain the process by introducing concepts and use-cases.
 Note that since Moonleap is a general purpose rule-based code generator, it doesn't provide any specific rules that you could use to generate source code.
-However, there is a companion package called Titan (one of the moons around Saturn) that is based on Moonleap, which allows you to create a stack based on Docker, Django and React.
+However, there is a companion package called Titan (named after one of the moons around Saturn) that is based on Moonleap, which allows you to create a stack based on Docker, Django and React.

 The spec dir